 Star Trek Panic

 It's a fairly simple game to learn and ideal for all the family to gather around, no matter what the age range.
-Based in The Original Series universe, games can take between 45 and 90 minutes depending on what you choose but it's a fun ride throughout.
+Based in The Original Series, games can take between 45 and 90 minutes depending on what you choose but it's a fun ride throughout.

 Star Trek Frontiers